-My parents gave me the name of Karen and, along the way, I picked up the additional name of Ackva, thanks to my dear husband and biggest supporter.
-I generally refer to myself as just Karen Ackva, though, to make things easier.
-I always battle with people misspelling my last name.
-With a double last name or commonly known as a hyphenator, it is nice when just one of my last names is spelled correctly. ;-)
+My parents gave me the name of Karen and along the way, I picked up the additional name of Ackva, thanks to my dear husband and biggest supporter.
+I generally refer to myself as Karen Ackva to make things easier since I have four names.
+I always battle with people misspelling my last names, so it is nice when everything is spelled correctly.

 I was born and raised in Michigan, USA and moved around quite a lot with and without my parents.
 I have travelled all over the east coast of the United States.
 Before I moved to Germany back in 2001, I was living and working in Greensboro, North Carolina.

 I completed a Bachelor of Science at High Point University in International Business and an unoffical minor in German.
 It took me 10 years to get my degree, but hey, that's what happens when you put YOURSELF through college.
 I took one year off from my full-time job as an ISO 9001 Trainer to study overseas through two different "Year Abroad" programs - for one semester in Heidelberg and one in Freiburg, Germany.
-These are both great cities and am happy that I took the leap.
+Those were both great experiences, and am I happy that I took the leap.

-I found a job in southern Germany as a Production Planner/ISO 9001 Specialist and took another great leap.
-Although my job was pretty technical, I stayed very creative.
+After I returned "home," I still yearned to return to Germany and found a job in Bavaria as a Production Planner/ISO 9001 Specialist and took another great leap.
+Although my job was pretty technical, I still stayed very creative.

-After a couple of years working in Germany, my German boyfriend and I finally decided to throw in the towel of your long distance relationship and tie the knot.
+After a couple of years working in Germany, my German boyfriend and I finally decided to throw in the towel with our long distance relationship and tied the knot.
 I gave up my job to be with him.
 Our family followed the typical path and our son was born one year later.
 We now have two lively children (otherwise known as the little destroyers).
 Our current home is in Bavaria, Germany.

 I made my very first patchwork blanket back in 2003 when my German nephew was born.
 I asked my sister to send me some fabric from the United States since I had NO CLUE where to find it here in Germany.
 It was a very simple Winnie the Pooh "Krabbeldecke" or baby blanket with a coordinating pillow in bright colors.
 I still like the bright colors and am still making "Krabbeldecken."
 There always seems to be a baby in the works.
 I have also found that new mothers really appreciate the work that goes into these little treasures.